This document offers some instructions on how to convert an old IML file into TEI.

 The IML Editorial Guidelines allowed for the use of double-hyphens or en-dashes in

-modern texts.
+modernized texts.

 As per the DRE Editorial Guidelines, all double dashes should be converted to em-dashes

-in modern texts.
+in modernized texts.

 This